openmsr/CAD_to_OpenMC/README.md

 Should you wish to install the development version of this package you may do so by cloning this repository and replace the last command by: ```pip install <path/to/repo>```.
 This procedure will build and install the python package locally directly from source.

+5. Optionally install the msh refinement tool mmg (https://www.mmgtools.org), which may be run in conjunction with the cq/stl-mesher backend to avoid the high aspect ratio triangles that this backend tends to produce.
+Arch-linux users may install this from the AUR, otherwise get the source (and build from that) or binary builds from the mmg-site.

 # Run a test case:
 The follwing code-snippet can now be run to explore the capabilities of Assembly/step_to_h5m.
 We supply a couple of example .step-files in the examples directory.
 In this example we'll be using a geometry with a set of 7 pin-cells.